 Retirement planning is critical for anyone who wants to ensure a comfortable retirement.
 While there are many different aspects to retirement planning, one of the most important is figuring out how much money you will need to save each month to have enough cash available when you retire.

 Retirement planning involves analyzing your options today, in order to secure your financial future tomorrow.
-At Interactive Wealth Advisors, you and your advisor will formulate a plan built around your current reality and your post-retirement goals.
+At Interactive Wealth Advisors, you and your financial advisor for retirement planning will formulate a plan built around your current reality and your post-retirement goals.
 Knowing how much of an income stream you’ll probably require in the future will enable you to make smart choices about how to leverage your income, savings, investments, and employer-sponsored or other retirement plans.

 Each retirement plan is unique as different Portland neighborhoods.
 But no matter who you are, we’ll help you gain control over the big retirement traps like Social Security, post-retirement health care insurance coverage and taxes.
 For some people, retirement may be an eagerly anticipated event, an opportunity to enjoy so many things that you couldn’t do while working like travel, hobbies, and more family time.
 For other people, even the word “retirement” may conjure up feelings of fear or dread.
 Newspaper stories abound about the collapse of Social Security adding anxiety to already scary topic.
 However, whether you think you’re financially comfortable or not totally sure, retirement planning can help you take control of your own future.

 First, you’ll want to evaluate your current reality like your income, expenses, assets, and debts.
 Next, you’ll need to think about what you want your future to look like and how much that lifestyle could potentially cost.
 The four main sources for your retirement income are Social Security, pensions, your investment portfolio, and savings.
-Our analysis will determine if you’re on track or if we need to take course correcting steps today to get you back on track.
+Our retirement planning advisor’s analysis will determine if you’re on track or if we need to take course correcting steps today to get you back on track.

 You’ll not only want to think about your future sources of income, but also about where you’ll live.
-Are you going to stay in Portland or move out of state?
+Are you going to stay in Oregon or move out of state?
 Will you continue to live in your current home or will you move to a condominium or retirement community?
 And if your employer ever offers an early retirement package, you’ll need to know how to evaluate that when the time comes.

 Learning how to save for retirement is imperative.
 There are a number of retirement vehicles available, including traditional and Roth IRAs, employer-sponsored retirement plans, nonqualified deferred compensation plans and stock plans.
 Proper retirement planning requires understanding what’s available to you and which tools will help you reach your goals.
 For example, should you use a Roth 401k or the traditional 401k offered by your employer?
 As tax laws change, you’ll need to reevaluate your strategy to make sure it’s optimized for today and tomorrow.